-Youth Screen is free to qualifying communities, schools, agencies, and other service providers in Middle Tennessee.
+Youth Screen is free to qualifying communities, schools, agencies, and other service providers in Tennessee.
 Youth Screen’s primary goal is to identify youth with mental health risk – before they fall behind in school, end up in trouble, or attempt to take their own lives – and to offer the families of these youth the opportunity to connect with resources and services in the community as needed.
 In addition, Youth Screen works to reduce stigma surrounding mental health issues.
-Tennessee Voices for Children can assist you in implementing Youth Screen in your community.
+TN Voices can assist you in implementing Youth Screen in your community.

 If you are experiencing a crisis, please call 1 855 CRISIS (855 274 7471) .